Hanyoma/Cities-Skylines-Traffic-Manager-President-Edition/README.md

 the mod into the folder mentioned in the previous section, you will need to copy the MONO dlls from the Cities: Skylines install folder:
 Default: `C:\Program Files (x86)\Steam\steamapps\common\Cities_Skylines\Mono\lib\mono\2.0`
-into `%LOCALAPPDATA%/Colossal Order/Cities_Skylines/Addons/Mods/{Mod
-Name}`(since some of the serialization classes will be required for execution).
+into `%LOCALAPPDATA%/Colossal Order/Cities_Skylines/Addons/Mods/{ModName}`(since some of the serialization classes will be required for execution).

+Additionally the `Newtonsoft.Json.dll` from `Cities-Skylines-Traffic-Manager-President-Edition\TLM\TLM\References\JsonNet` needs to be added to `%LOCALAPPDATA%/Colossal Order/Cities_Skylines/Addons/Mods/{ModName}`

 After that is complete, the mod will be fully automatically loaded by the game.

 Once you start the game, you can go to the content manager and enable